Zilliqa/ZIP/zips/zip-11.md

 community projects.
 A [Gitcoin](https://gitcoin.co/)-like DAO will be setup with funds from Zilliqa Research to fund ecosystem projects and initiatives.
-The end goal is to move move all ecosystem funding currently done by Zilliqa Research (as a part of ZILHive) to the DAO making the community responsible for making decisions on funding ecosystem projects.
+The end goal is to move move all ecosystem funding currently done by Zilliqa Research (as a part of ZILHive) to the DAO, making the community responsible for making decisions on funding ecosystem projects.
 The community holding gZILs will be able to vote on proposals alongside Zilliqa Research on making decisions.
 More on this will be released as a separate ZIP.